Denoising Data with Measurement Error Using a Reproducing Kernel-based Diffusion Model: Real Data Analysis

-Our overarching goal is to quantify how measurement error affects these population-level CGM metrics and to develop estimators that minimize the related discrepancies.
-Statistically, we assume that the population cdf \(F^{(i)}(\cdot)\) corresponds to a continuous-time stochastic process \(X^{(i)}(\cdot)\) that is ``slowly varying'' or approximately stationary during the observational window.
-From a biological perspective---especially in diseases like diabetes---it is reasonable to assume that the metabolic evolution of the disease is not rapid so that the distribution \(F^{(i)}(\cdot)\) remains roughly time-invariant over the study period.
-Summarizing this distributional behavior via the marginal cdf \(F^{(i)}(\cdot)\) is therefore a good proxy for tracking glucose health patterns and a good method to predict long-term diabetes outcomes \citep{matabuena2024glucodensity}.
+Our goal is to quantify how measurement error affects these population-level CGM metrics and to develop estimators that minimize the related discrepancies.
+We assume that the population cdf \(F^{(i)}\) corresponds to a continuous-time stochastic process \(X^{(i)}\) that is ``slowly varying'' or approximately stationary during the observational window.
+Biologically---especially in diseases like diabetes---it is reasonable to assume that the metabolic evolution of the disease is not rapid so that the distribution \(F^{(i)}\) remains roughly time-invariant over the study period.
+Summarizing this distributional behavior via the marginal cdf \(F^{(i)}\) is therefore a good proxy for tracking glucose health patterns and a good method to predict long-term diabetes outcomes.